 One of the first questions that most patients ask their doctor or ask themselves is “How long do I have?”
 Don’t be surprised if your doctor doesn’t give you a firm answer.
-Survival, even when cancer has spread and is at an advanced stage, is remarkably individual.
-And treatment options are improving all the time.
+Survival rates for colorectal cancer are remarkably individual, even when it has spread and a patient is at an advanced stage of cancer.

+Statistical survival rates for colorectal cancer help in developing new treatments for cancer and determining their effectiveness.
+But, survival predictions for individuals are not always reliable, and they can significantly add to your worry.
 Your doctor may be able to provide you with statistics for people with diagnoses similar to yours, but your case is your own!

-Doctors use different terms in discussing statistical chances for survival.
-Statistical information about survival helps in developing new treatments for cancer and deciding their effectiveness.
-But, survival predictions for individuals are not always reliable and they can significantly add to your worry.

-- Median Overall Survival: the time at which 50 percent of patients are still alive after a diagnosis or particular treatment.
+- Median Overall Survival: the time at which 50 percent of patients are still alive after a diagnosis or particular treatment

-- Median Disease-Free Survival: the time at which 50 percent of patients are still alive without evidence of tumor recurrence.
+- Median Disease-Free Survival: the time at which 50 percent of patients are still alive without evidence of tumor recurrence

-- Progression-Free Survival: the time it takes from the start of a treatment for the cancer to grow or spread.
+- Progression-Free Survival: the time it takes from the start of a treatment for the cancer to grow or spread

 - Recurrence: a return of cancer after it has been initially treated.
 For example, a person with stage II disease whose cancer comes back after treatment is said to have had a ‘recurrence.’